What We Do

-To arrange an interview, or for more information, email program coordinator email@example.com.
+To arrange an interview, or for more information, email the program coordinator at email@example.com.

 Library Media Specialist Concentration Requirements

-- Workshops in Child Abuse Identification, Life Safety and Violence Prevention, and Dignity for All Students (see www.prattsils.org/lms/?page_id=34 for details)
+- Workshops in Child Abuse Identification, Life Safety and Violence Prevention, and Dignity for All Students.

 Core Courses in LIS

-- LIS 651 - Introduction to Information Professions (includes 3 hours of field observation in a school library media center) — 3 credits
+- LIS 651: Introduction to Information Professions (3 credits, includes 3 hours of field observation in a school library media center).

-- LIS 652 - Information Services and Resources (includes 6 hours of field observation in a school library media center) — 3 credits
+- LIS 652: Information Services and Resources (3 credits, includes 6 hours of field observation in a school library media center).

-- LIS 653 - Knowledge Organization (includes 3 hours of field observation in a school library media center) — 3 credits
+- LIS 653: Knowledge Organization (3 credits, includes 3 hours of field observation in a school library media center).

-- LIS 654 - Information Technologies (includes 3 hours of field observation in a school library media center) — 3 credits
+- LIS 654: Information Technologies (3 credits, includes 3 hours of field observation in a school library media center).

 Required Courses in Library Media Specialist

-- LIS 648 - Library Media Centers (includes approximately 21.25 hrs. field observation in a school library media center)
+- LIS 648: Library Media Centers (includes approximately 21.25 hours field observation in a school library media center).

 Required Field Observations and Student Teaching

 100 hours of field observation in school library media centers plus 40 full days of student teaching are required (20 elementary and 20 secondary).
-Student teaching is conducted in the fall or spring terms in New York City under the supervision of certified school library media specialists.
+Student teaching is conducted in the fall or spring terms in New York City, under the supervision of certified school library media specialists.
 At least 15 hours of fieldwork must be conducted in a school library that serves students with special needs.
-Field hours and student teaching must be completed, documented, and submitted to the Coordinator in order to graduate.
-For more information, visit the SILS LMS website at www.prattsils.org/lms/?page_id=12.
+Field hours and student teaching must be completed, documented, and submitted to the coordinator in order to graduate.

 Liberal Arts and Science

 Per the State of New York, all certified LMS must complete a liberal arts undergraduate course requirement, including the courses listed below.
-If you have not completed these courses in your undergraduate coursework, you may take courses during your tenure at Pratt toward compliance with this requirement.
+Students who have not completed these courses during undergraduate coursework may take courses during their tenure at Pratt toward compliance with this requirement.
 Courses need not be taken at Pratt Institute, and should be completed at the student’s convenience before their last term in the LMS program.

-If a student has many liberal arts requirements outstanding (i.e., more than 3), we strongly suggest you earn these credits before beginning your Masters work at Pratt.
+If a student has many liberal arts requirements outstanding (i.e., more than 3), it is strongly suggested he or she earns these credits before beginning master's work at Pratt.